 - 5. Position the Pin Extraction Tool over the package support pivot pin so that the screw is aligned with the small end of the pin. - 6.
 Tighten the screw in the Pin Extraction Tool to drive the pivot pin out of the lifter arm.
-The pin can be driven out about 2/3 of the way with the extraction tool, then removed the rest of the way by hand. - 7.
-Some of the Long (outer) package supports require installation of a dowel pin.
+The pin can be driven out about 2/3 of the way with the extraction tool, then removed the rest of the way by hand. - Some of the long (outer) package supports require installation of a dowel pin.
 Refer to Figure 7-9.
-Install dowel pin if necessary prior to installation of replacement package support. - 8.
+Install dowel pin if necessary before installation of replacement package support. - 8.
 Lubricate the pivot pin with FMO 350 lubricant. - 9.
 Install the new package support and pivot pin using the Pin Extraction Tool.
 Drive the pin in until the small end (tail) of the pivot pin is flush with the lifter arm.
-Make sure that the package support pivots freely.
+Make sure that the package support pivots freely. - 10.
+Re-install the spring hook (Item 15) and the spring (Item 16) to the package support.